Kiran7007/Interview-Preparation/docs/android.md

 ## Jetpack Compose Performance Issue — Excessive Recompositions
 Modern app fully built in Jetpack Compose.
 Users report: UI feels laggy during interactions, animations stutter, CPU spikes during scrolling.
 Recomposition count is very high; even small state updates trigger full-screen recomposition.
 Recent changes: shared UI state in ViewModel, large data objects passed to composables, multiple `collectAsState()` calls added. **How would you debug and fix?**

-Treat this as a **state architecture problem**, not a UI rendering problem.
+> Treat this as a **state architecture problem**, not a UI rendering problem.
 Compose performance is directly tied to how state is structured and consumed.

-**1. Measure Recompositions Before Changing Code**
+#### Measure Recompositions Before Changing Code
 - **Layout Inspector** (Android Studio) → "Recomposition counts" view — shows how many times each composable recomposed in a session
 - **Composition tracing** — `Trace` calls + Perfetto to see recompositions in system trace
 - **CPU Profiler** — confirm CPU spikes correlate with scrolls/interactions
 - Goal: identify *which* composables recompose, and whether it is **localized** (good) or **cascading** (bad)

-**2. Identify Root Causes in This Scenario**
+#### Identify Root Causes in This Scenario

 | Root Cause | Symptom |
 |-----------|---------|